 As a defense against fraud, Lowe’s specified that the unused paint was brought back in its original package.

 Presumably, this is to prevent people from exploiting the policy and getting, say, two different colors for the price of one.
 (Imagine half-used paint claiming for exchange with a totally different color.)

 The requirement that you need to show proof of purchase is for the same purpose, of course.

-But because these policies do not involve hard measures, sometimes the judgment of whether or not a return is acceptable is left for open interpretation of the retail staff.
+But because these policies do not involve hard measures, sometimes the judgment of whether or not a return is acceptable is left for open interpretation by the retail staff.

 If Lowe’s employees have reason to believe you’re taking advantage of the company by exploiting the Paint Guarantee, they have the right to reject your return.

-What warrants as sufficient reason can vary from individual to individual, and this is one point on which you and the staff may disagree.
+What warrants a sufficient reason can vary from individual to individual, and this is one point on which you and the staff may disagree.